jang33013-ops/Comp359-Assignment3/README.md

 Stopped early            : True
 ```

-Only 191 of the 823,543 possible sequences needed to be checked before hitting 100 accepted trees.
+Only 191 of the 16,807 possible sequences needed to be checked before hitting 100 accepted trees.

-**Usage:**
+### Usage

 ```python
 from generate_trees import generate_trees